Inside Katharine McPhee's Dramatic Relationship History

 A few months later, in July 2016, McPhee and Gabel broke up, with a source telling E!
 News, "It was an amicable split.
 They're still friends and work together almost everyday.
 They still love each other but just couldn't make things work."

-And with that, McPhee found herself truly single for the first time in a decade.
+And with that, McPhee found herself officially single for the first time in a decade.

 Monty Brinton/CBS